 returns the primary key of the inserted or updated row.

-const id = await db.coaches.upsert({
+const id = await db.forests.upsert({

 values: {